deveritt/forexv/README.md

-# fore
 There is no database.
-I'm assume there is either a webserver running or that I giot the docker script right.
+I'm assume there is either a webserver running or that I got the docker script right.

 To install on Ubuntu 20.